Energy Optimization for Horticultural Lighting

 The DLC has adopted a preset revision cycle for the Horticultural Lighting Technical Requirements and QPL to give greater predictability surrounding changes to end users.
 The QPL will undergo 24-month major revision cycles focusing on efficacy and structural updates, and 12-month minor revision cycles focusing on administrative and process improvements.

-The DLC is pleased to release the first draft of Horticultural Technical Requirements Version 3.0, with a proposed effective date of January 2, 2023.
-Please submit all comments using the V3.0 comment form linked below to email@example.com by Thursday, May 12, 2022.
+The DLC is pleased to release draft of Horticultural Technical Requirements Version 3.0, with a proposed effective date in Q1 2023.
+Please submit all comments on Draft 2 using the V3.0 comment form linked below to email@example.com by Wednesday, September 7, 2022.